 Each student must have copies of articles for personal use.
-Where necessary, the instructor will make available numerous book chapters and articles from scholarly journals on conflicts and refugee formations for student use.
+When necessary, the instructor will make available book chapters and articles in scholarly journals on conflicts and refugee formations for student use.
 The following book is recommended:

 Bariagaber, A. 2006.
 Conflict and the Refugee Experience: Flight, Exile, and Repatriation in the Horn of Africa, Aldershot (UK): Ashgate.